EMC China Lab

 2. Migration Testing

 Assessment of the total amount of substances that migrate from the food contact material under simulated food conditions, including comprehensive migration tests and specific migration substance tests.
-This ensures that chemicals in the material do not migrate into food, preventing potential harm to human health.
+This ensures that cheMICals in the material do not migrate into food, preventing potential harm to human health.

 3. Heavy Metal Testing